wellingtonmwadali/ALX_MultiTone-Magic/extension/CONTRIBUTING.md

 ## Pull Requests

 Before submitting a PR that relates directly to an issue, please write a comment on the relevant issue letting me know you'd like to take it on.
 Once the issue has been claimed the 'in progress' label will be added.
+After long periods of inactivity, I'll remove the 'in progress' label so someone else can work on it.

 If you've never submitted a pull request before then I would recommend you check out this guide: [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)